chaaz/versio/docs/reference.md

-  If you include the `use_angular: true` key in your sizes, then the following angular conventions will be added to your sizes: `major: [ "!" ]`, `minor: [ feat ]`, `patch: [ fix ]`, and `none: [ docs, style, refactor, perf, test, chore, build ]`.
+  If you include the `use_angular: true` key in your sizes, then the following angular conventions will be added to your sizes: `major: [ "!" ]`, `minor: [ feat ]`, `patch: [ fix ]`, and `none: [ docs, style, refactor, perf, test, chore, build, ci ]`.
 You can override these by placing those specific types in different properties (as `docs` is done here).

   "!" is a special type which matches a commit whose type ends with "!"
   (as in `refactor!: remove NodeJS 6 support` or `chore(toil)!: delete